alcalyn/js-vars/README.md

 ## Usage

-This class can be used as service (on Symfony or Silex) to easily pass variables to Javascript.
+This class can be used as service (on Symfony or Silex) to easily pass variables to Javascript from controllers, or from another services.

 Coupled to symfony/translation or symfony/routing, you can pass translations or urls.